 This will not only work from Alexa-to-Alexa devices, but also to any landline or mobile number as well.
 There’s no charge for using the feature and your friends will still see your name and contact info when you call.

 Sometime down the road it’s possible that better services will come to the Echo – Skype, perhaps, or Google Hangouts.
-But for now, video calling is a limited affair and voice calling still leaves a lot to be desired.
+But for now, voice calling still leaves a lot to be desired.

 Alexa: friend or foe?